k3s-io/docs/docs/installation/network-options.md

 :::

 :::caution Warning
 Embedded etcd is not supported in this type of deployment.
-If using embedded etcd;, all server nodes must be reachable to each other via their private IPs.
+If using embedded etcd, all server nodes must be reachable to each other via their private IPs.
 Agents may be distributed over multiple networks, but all servers should be in the same location.
 :::

 ### Embedded k3s multicloud solution